utmstack/Documentation/Installation/MasterServerInstallation.md

 ./installer
 ```

 The installer script will take care of downloading the necessary packages.

 Please note that the installation process may take some time depending on the system and the options selected.

 {: .important}
 Trubleshooting:
 If you find any errors during the installation, please check the installation log for more details: /var/log/utm-setup.log

+{: .important}
+Error During UTMStack Installation: Issue Regenerating the Geo-IP Index

+{: .note}
+Problem Description: During the installation of UTMStack, an error may occur related to regenerating the Geo-IP index.
+This issue prevents the system from properly completing the configuration of the geographical location database, which can impact certain functionalities that rely on this information.

+{: .note}
+Solution: To resolve this issue, you need to rerun the UTMStack installer.
+Restarting the installation process will properly regenerate the Geo-IP index, ensuring that location data is correctly processed and stored.

 {: .note}
 You can find the password and other generated configurations in /root/utmstack.yml